pminina01/readthedocs/Time-Layout-Renderer.md

-The time in a 24-hour, sortable format HH:mm:ss.mmm.
+The time in a 24-hour, sortable format HH:mm:ss.mmmm.

 Supported in .NET, Silverlight, Compact Framework and Mono.